Kristy-Stallings/Schoolwork/Spring21/ProgrammingFunds3/Recursion/README.md

 Base Case - or stopping condition, is a recursive method solving the simplest case

-Recursive call - new problem (subproblem) resembles original rpoblem, method calls fresh copy of itself to work smaller problem
+Recursive call - new problem (subproblem) resembles original problem, method calls fresh copy of itself to work smaller problem

 Infinite Recursion - recursion doesn't reduce problem to base case, or no base case specifid